-SMFG has established the basic principles of Groupwide risk management in the "Regulations on Integrated Risk Management."

-In the regulations, we identify the location and the type of risk to be managed in accordance with strategic goals and business structures.
-We have set forth the fundamental principles for integrated risk management and manage each risk appropriately according to its characteristics.
-Through this approach, we aim to develop sound risk culture.
+SMFG has established the basic principles of Groupwide risk management in the "Policies on Comprehensive Risk Management."
+In the policies, we identify the location and the type of risk to be managed in accordance with strategic goals and business structures.
+We have set forth the fundamental principles for comprehensive risk management and manage each risk appropriately according to its characteristics.